eliasCOIN/webview-security-suite/README.md

 - Purpose: To check if the WebView enforces secure contexts (HTTPS).
 - Importance: Ensures data integrity and confidentiality through encryption, protecting user data from man-in-the-middle attacks.
 - Expected Result: The test should pass if the page is loaded in a secure context.

+The function testSecureContext() is used to check if the web content loaded in your app's WebView is being displayed in a secure context.
+If it's not, this could be a sign that your app is vulnerable to eavesdropping or tampering, particularly if sensitive information is being transmitted.

+By ensuring that window.isSecureContext returns true, you're taking a step to affirm that the connection is secure, encrypted, and less prone to certain kinds of attacks.
+This is part of best practices for maintaining the security of your users' data and your app's integrity.

 ## WebRTC Leak Test
 - Purpose: To ensure the WebView does not leak local IP addresses through WebRTC.